-Should you buy the Amazon Fire HD 8 or the Fire HD 8 Kids Edition?
+Amazon Fire HD 8 (2020) vs. Fire HD 8 Kids Edition: Which should you buy?

 - No included case

-When digging into the differences between the fire HD 8 2020 vs Kids Edition, you can see that they are small, but depending on your needs, they are significant.
-Knowing what the plan is for your tablet is key in understanding which to buy, especially when the differences aren't so much on the surface.
+The differences between the Amazon Fire HD 8 (2020) and the Fire HD 8 Kids Edition are small, but they can be significant depending on your needs.
+Knowing what the plan is for your tablet is key in understanding what to buy, especially when these two options seem very similar on the surface.
 Let's look at what separates these two devices and which you should get.

-Reading between the lines
+Amazon Fire HD 8 (2020) vs. Fire HD 8 Kids Edition: Reading between the lines

-Amazon tablets continue to almost yearly updated to the hardware and still keep the excellent prices.
+Amazon continues to update the hardware on its excellent Fire HD tablets almost yearly and still keeps the prices extremely reasonable.
 2020 saw the Fire HD 8 get its update and in-kind, so did the Kids Edition.
 The price of entry for the 8-inch tablet is low, making it a fantastic buy when you're looking for an entertainment device.
 So what makes the Kids Edition, well, a Kids Edition?
 It boils down to the software, a case, and some back-up from Amazon.

 |Fire HD 8 Kids Edition